Immigration Status and Court Hearings in Washington State

 As a victim or witness, you might also be deposed (asked questions under oath) before a trial takes place.
-If you have questions about this, ask the prosecutor, or if there is one in your county, the victim/witness coordinator.
+If you have questions about this, ask the prosecutor, or if there is one in your county, the victim coordinator or witness coordinator.

 What if I am the defendant in a criminal case?

 The judge can only allow evidence of your immigration status if it is needed to prove part of the crime (an “element” of the crime) you are being charged with, or if it is needed to prove your defense to the charge.
-It is very important that you tell your defense attorney or public defender that you are not a US citizen.
+However, it is very important that you tell your defense attorney or public defender that you are not a US citizen.
 They must keep this information confidential.
-However, your attorney needs to know this information to protect you and defend your rights, and to try to work out the criminal charges so that you do not get deported.
+Your attorney needs to know this information to protect you and defend your rights, and to try to work out the criminal charges so you do not get deported.

 I am a party in a family or other civil (non-criminal) court case.
 Can they ask about my immigration status?